DataDog/terraform-provider-datadog/docs/resources/organization_settings.md

 Optional:

 - `domains` (List of String) List of domains where the SAML automated user creation is enabled.
 - `enabled` (Boolean) Whether or not the automated user creation based on SAML domain is enabled.
+Defaults to `false`.

 <a id="nestedblock--settings--saml_idp_initiated_login"></a>